baronvonbeck/CryptocurrencyTracker/README.md

     * node ./scripts/createMarketChainDataTable.js
     * node ./scripts/createMarketChainNamesTable.js

 We included POST methods that you can use to generate your own data in your local DynamoDB environment.
+Uncomment out the postMarketNames and postMarketData function definitions in database-wrapper.js and calls in main-table.js to generate data.

 In the directory where the repository is, run either